Protein family

 A protein family is a group of evolutionarily related proteins.
 In many cases, a protein family has a corresponding gene family, in which each gene encodes a corresponding protein with a 1:1 relationship.
 The term "protein family" should not be confused with family as it is used in taxonomy.

 Proteins in a family descend from a common ancestor and typically have similar three-dimensional structures, functions, and significant sequence similarity.
-The most important of these is sequence similarity (usually amino-acid sequence), since it is the strictest indicator of homology and therefore the clearest indicator of common ancestry.
-A fairly well developed framework exists for evaluating the significance of similarity between a group of sequences using sequence alignment methods.
-Proteins that do not share a common ancestor are very unlikely to show statistically significant sequence similarity, making sequence alignment a powerful tool for identifying the members of protein families.
-Families are sometimes grouped together into larger clades called superfamilies based on structural and mechanistic similarity, even if no identifiable sequence homology is seen.
+Sequence similarity (usually amino-acid sequence) is one of the most common indicators of homology, or common evolutionary ancestry.
+Some frameworks for evaluating the significance of similarity between sequences use sequence alignment methods.
+Proteins that do not share a common ancestor are unlikely to show statistically significant sequence similarity, making sequence alignment a powerful tool for identifying the members of protein families.
+Families are sometimes grouped together into larger clades called superfamilies based on structural similarity, even if there is no identifiable sequence homology.

 Currently, over 60,000 protein families have been defined, although ambiguity in the definition of "protein family" leads different researchers to highly varying numbers.

 Terminology and usage

-As with many biological terms, the use of protein family is somewhat context dependent; it may indicate large groups of proteins with the lowest possible level of detectable sequence similarity, or very narrow groups of proteins with almost identical sequence, function, and three-dimensional structure, or any kind of group in between.
-To distinguish between these situations, the term protein superfamily is often used for distantly related proteins whose relatedness is not detectable by sequence similarity, but only from shared structural features.
-Other terms, such as protein class, group, clan, and subfamily, have been coined over the years, but all suffer similar ambiguities of usage.
-A common usage is that superfamilies' (structural homology) contain families (sequence homology), which contain subfamilies.
-Hence, a superfamily, such as the PA clan of proteases, has far lower sequence conservation than one of the families it contains, the C04 family. an exact definition is unlikely to be agreed upon and to it is up to the reader to discern exactly how these terms are being used in a particular context.
+The term protein family has broad usage and can be applied to large groups of proteins with barely detectable sequence similarity as well as narrow groups of proteins with near identical sequence, function, and structure.
+To distinguish between these cases, a hierarchical terminology is in use.
+At the highest level of classification are protein superfamilies, which group distantly related proteins, often based on their structural similarity.
+Next are protein families, which refer to proteins with a shared evolutionary origin exhibited by significant sequence similarity.
+Subfamilies can be defined within families to denote closely related proteins that have similar or identical functions.
+For example, a superfamily like the PA clan of proteases has less sequence conservation than the C04 family within it.